dot-legal/reference/docs/interpretation-reference.md

    2. Reading a Document
 4. Interpretation
    1. Clause Enumeration
-      1. All subdivided text in a Package, be they sections, subsections or any other form of subdivided text will be enumerated with cardinal numbers.
+      1. All subdivided text in a Package, be they sections, subsections or any other form of subdivided text will be enumerated with numbers.
 For example, there may be sections and several levels of subsections.
 The reference to a sub-subsection would read as Section 1(2)(3).
-      2. To preserve numbering between Package versions, inserted sections between two cardinal numbers may be given decimal enumerators, but will be functionally the same.
+      2. To preserve numbering between Package versions, inserted sections between two cardinal numbers may be given decimal enumerators.
    2. Versioning and Amendments
       1. If the Import of a Project Breeze Package specifies a corresponding version number, the parties will restrict and prohibit the use of preceding or subsequent versions of the Package in the reading or interpretation of the Package.
 The Import will reference only the exact language used in the specific version referenced.
       2. Where the Import of a Project Breeze Package does not specify a version number, the intention is to refer to the Package on the Project Breeze platform including all changes in both language and intent made from time to time.